omymble/omymble/README.md

 - ⚡ Fun fact: ...
 -->

-# 🚀 Data Scientist & Researcher
+🚀 I'm a Data Scientist & Researcher

 👀 Passionate about using data and machine learning to solve complex problems and drive business value.
 Skilled across the full data lifecycle — from engineering and analysis to modeling.